OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_9100.md

 This lab supports the following use cases:

 - Setting up GoldenGate for MySQL.
-- Setting up Replication in GoldenGate Microservices architecture for Oracle ADW (OGGMSALAB.TABLENAMEXX.* , where XX is your participant ID assigned at the beging of the workshop).
+- Setting up Replication in GoldenGate Microservices architecture for Oracle ADW (OGGMSALABX.* , where X is your participant ID assigned at the beging of the workshop).

 ## Objectives

-Create a classic GoldenGate architecture capture process (Extract) for MySQL and a Microservices delivery process (non-Integrated Replicat) to receive the data.
-While MySQL isn’t supported as a deployment option for Microservices yet, you can still connect to existing Classic GoldenGate instances to replicate data.
+Create a classic GoldenGate architecture capture process (Extract) for MySQL and a Microservices delivery process (non-Integrated Replicat) to receive the data to Oracle Autonomous Datawarehouse.
+While MySQL isn’t supported as a deployment option for Microservices yet, you can still connect classic GoldenGate instances for MySQL to Microservices GoldenGate instances to replicate data.

-**Please Note: Lab 1 and Lab2 are compulsary to complete for this Lab**
+**Please Note: Lab 1 and Lab2 are pre-requsite to complete for this Lab**

 ## Required Artifacts

 ### **STEP 1**: Create Replication Environment
-This step sets up a clean GoldenGate Microservices target deployment.
+This step sets up a clean GoldenGate Microservices source and target configuration.
 This script will take a couple of minutes to complete.

-- Open up a terminal window and change directory to Lab7 and run the script **build_target.sh**.
+- Open up a terminal window and change directory to Lab91 and run the script **build_all.sh**.

-              [oracle@OGG181DB183 ~]$ cd ~/OGG181_WHKSHP/Lab7/
+              [oracle@OGG181DB183 ~]$ cd ~/OGG181_WHKSHP/Lab91/
-              [oracle@OGG181DB183 Lab7]$ ./build_target.sh
+              [oracle@OGG181DB183 Lab7]$ ./build_all.sh.sh

 - This script performs the following: